Gerardo Huber: Convictions

 Investigations into the murder officially ended in July 2007.
 Following their trial, on 5 October 2009 a civilian court convicted Generals Lizárraga and Krum and Colonels Provis and Munoz of the murder of Huber.
 Lizárraga and Provis were also convicted of conspiracy, receiving ten and eight years' imprisonment respectively.
 Krum was convicted of conspiracy and received 541 days imprisonment.
 Munoz was sentenced to 600 days in prison for murder.
 General Covarrubias was found not guilty of all charges.
 This brought to a close the proceedings against the officers, as well as others; eleven men had already been convicted and sentenced by a military court in June 2009 for their part in the arrangement of the arms deal.
 The identity of the actual gunman was not disclosed by the court.

 Berríos and Les Assassins

 The Berríos murder case, involving the DINA biochemist found dead in Uruguay, has been linked by investigating magistrates to the Huber case.
 In both cases, the DINE was involved.
-Like Huber, Berríos probably was seen as knowing too much, as he had been implicated both in the Letelier case and in production of black cocaine and sarin for Pinochet.
+Like Huber, Berríos probably was seen as knowing too much, as he had been implicated both in the Letelier case and in the production of black cocaine and sarin for Pinochet.
 Berríos escaped from Chile in 1992, assisted by a Special Unit of the DINE known as Operación Silencio (Operation Silence).
 Furthermore, Main Cargo, the firm which worked with Famae to export the weapons, was owned by Marianne Cheyre Stevenson, the sister of Juan Carlos Cheyre.
 Stevenson also owned the restaurant Les Assassins, where Berríos met with drug-dealers and former DINA agents in the early 1990s.
 The Cheyres are distant relatives of Juan Emilio Cheyre, Commander-in-Chief of the Chilean Army from 2002 to 2006.